 As the Buddha’s fame grew and his disciples multiplied, other religious teachers lost most of their followers.
 Upset over this, some heretics enlisted a beautiful woman named Sundari to destroy the Buddha’s reputation so they would receive more praise and alms.
 They told her to walk along the road each evening in the direction of the Buddha’s monastery and walk toward town each morning, telling anyone she passed that she and the Buddha were lovers.
 After a few days of letting this rumor spread, the heretics hired some men to kill her.

-Following this, the Buddha’s reputation grew even greater than it had been before.
-When he heard some of his disciples discussing the incident, he told them it’s impossible to make a Buddha impure, just like you can’t stain a beautiful gem.
+Following this, the Buddha’s reputation grew even greater.
+When he heard some of his disciples discussing the incident, he told them it is impossible to make a Buddha impure, just as you cannot stain fine jewels.
 Then he told them this story as an example of the latter.

 The Buddha did not identify any earlier births other than his own.